-There are two different Business Restart Grants available to help small businesses and sole traders with the extra cost of restarting after the Covid lockdown.
+There are now several different Business Restart Grants available to help small businesses sole traders and B&Bs with the extra cost of restarting after the Covid lockdown.

 Enterprise Support Grant

 The Department of Employment Affairs and Social Protection has announced than the Enterprise Support Grant will be available to assist with the expenses of re-opening a business after Covid-19 closures.
-Payments of up to €1000 are available to people who were previousley getting the Pandemic Unemployment Payment .
+Payments of up to €1000 are available to people who were previously getting the Pandemic Unemployment Payment.

 Who Can Qualify for this Grant ?